-While CDBG's regulations do not include specific tenant protections, DED will require owners to develop a written tenant selection plan consistent with and apply the lease provisions of the HOME requirements at 24 CFR § 92.253 (except for cross-reference to 24 CFR § 92.359€ implementing VAWA provisions).
+While CDBG's regulations do not include specific tenant protections and lease provisions, DED will require owners to develop a written tenant selection plan consistent with and apply the lease provisions of the HOME requirements at 24 CFR § 92.253 (except for cross-reference to 24 CFR § 92.359(e) implementing VAWA provisions 14).
 Among other requirements, the tenant selection plan must, insofar as is practical, provide for the selection of tenants from a project's waiting list in chronological order of their applications and provide written notification to any rejected Applicant of the reason for their rejection.